ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/ip_to_nation/index.rst

 ----------------

-To look up the country associated with an IP address, or to ban a country, go to :menuselection:`Add-On Manager --> IP to Nation` in your Control Panel and enter an IP address in the "Search for an IP address" field.
+To look up the country associated with an IP address, or to ban a country, go to :menuselection:`Developer Tools --> Add-On Manager --> IP to Nation` in your Control Panel and enter an IP address in the "Search for an IP address" field.

 To ban a country, make sure your IP database is updated, then find the country you wish to ban in the "Banned countries" checklist.
 Make a selection and click Save Banlist.